davidbasswwu/IBU-User-Documentation/readme2.md

                 - mp4
                 - mov
                     - note: IBU converts .mov files to .mp4 to make them web-friendly, so additional processing time will be required.
-            - Not yet tested (or not tested recently) in IBU
+            - Not yet tested in IBU
                 - gif
                 - mp3
                 - jp2